What keeps us away from praying every day?

 What I thought was love was my affection for a female, which would soon fade away when she did something that I did not approve of or like.
 Yet even when I do things that God does not approve of or like, he still loves me because he is love.

-Most of our love today is based on a give and take relationship.
+Most of our love today is based on a give-and-take relationship.
 She loves me, so I love her.
 I define love as “Giving my all and expecting nothing back.”
-If it is returned that is awesome, if not I still love anyway.
-An understanding of love puts you in a place of self denial, self betray even.
+If it is returned, that is awesome.
+If not, I still love it anyway.
+Understanding love puts you in a place of self-denial, self-betrayal even.

 When you know love, you can’t help but pray.
-You just have this yearning in you to see people better and happier, and knowing the Lord can do this you take it all to him.
+You yearn to see people better and happier, and knowing the Lord can do this, you take it all to him.
 A misconception of love draws us away from prayer.

 Yesterday we talked about what draws us from prayer.
-If you missed the post you can read it here.
-In that post we looked at four things that draw us from prayer.
-Which we identified as sin, self-condemnation, misconception of love and a lack of faith.
+If you missed the post you could read it here.
+We looked at four things that draw us from prayer in that post.
+We identified sin, self-condemnation, a misconception of love and a lack of faith.
 Today we will move on to four more.
-Once these have been identified, it is up to you as an individual to evaluate yourself and make it right for your own good.
+Once these have been identified, it is up to you to evaluate yourself and make it right for your good.

-Prayer allows us to communicate with our father, to speak our hearts and more so to grant him dominion in our lives, you need to understand that he does not force himself on you.
-The devil understands this, which is why he seeks to take away prayer from your life.
+Prayer allows us to communicate with our father, speak our hearts, and grant him dominion in our lives.
+You need to understand that he does not force himself on you.
+The devil understands this, which is why he seeks to remove prayer from your life.